 MAcc (Traditional Program)

-The MAcc program admits students in both the fall and spring semesters and may be completed as a part-time or full-time student.
+The MAcc program admits students in both the fall and spring semesters and may be completed as part-time or full-time students.
 Typically, a full-time student who has completed all the undergraduate deficiencies can complete the program in 12-18 months, while non-accounting majors usually take two years to complete the program.
 The MAcc program offers the following benefits and opportunities:

-- Prepare for the Certified Public Accountant (CPA) exam and earn a master's degree
+• Prepare for the Certified Public Accountant (CPA) exam and earn a master's degree

-- Meet the 150 credit-hour CPA licensing requirement
+• Meet the 150 credit-hour CPA licensing requirement

-- Access to internationally recognized faculty
+• Access to internationally recognized faculty

-- Strong alumni network – about half of the CPAs in the State of Hawai'i are Shidler College alumni, and many more hold leading positions on the U.S. mainland and worldwide.
+• Strong alumni network – about half of the CPAs in the State of Hawai'i are Shidler College alumni, and many more hold leading positions on the U.S. mainland and worldwide.

 3/2 MAcc (BBA + MAcc)